Pac-Dessert1436/vbPixelGameEngine.Maui/README.md

       Return CSng((absDiffX ^ p + absDiffY ^ p) ^ (1 / p))
   End Select
 End Function

+' New: Jaccard Distance to measure the extent of overlap between rectangles Public Function JacDist(rectA As RectF, rectB As RectF) As Single If rectA.IsEmpty OrElse rectB.IsEmpty Then Return 1.0F Dim overlapArea As Single

+  With RectF.Intersect(rectA, rectB)
+    overlapArea = If(.IsEmpty, 0.0F, .width * .height)
+  End With

+  Dim areaA As Single = rectA.width * rectA.height
+  Dim areaB As Single = rectB.width * rectB.height

+  Dim unionArea As Single = areaA + areaB - overlapArea If unionArea <= 0.0F Then Return 1.0F

+  Return 1.0F - (overlapArea / unionArea)
+End Function
 ```

 ## Plans for This Project